aenneb/tracking4pleasures/README.md

 Reference:
-Brielmann, A. A., & Pelli, D. G. (2020).
-Tracking two pleasures.
-Psychonomic Bulletin & Review, 1-11.
+Brielmann, A. A., & Pelli, D. G. (under review). the pelasure of multiple images.
+Attention, Perception, & Psychophysics